The Hermitage Monk

 "I remember my first few

-Ma, a great woman saint of North India.
-Relating to her that I was
+meetings with a great hindu saint in North India.
+Relating that I was

-totally disillusioned with Christianity, she said 'if you don't get it
+totally disillusioned with Christianity, I was told 'if you don't get it

 together with Christ, you'll never get it together with God.'
-She blew
+Blew

 God,

-leaving some aside and following only another, She said "that's the
+leaving some aside and following only another'; and, was told … 'that's the

 most